 The Directive specifies rules for the sampling and analysis of sludges and soils.
 It sets out requirements for the keeping of detailed records of the quantities of sludge produced, the quantities used in agriculture, the composition and properties of the sludge, the type of treatment and the sites where the sludge is used.
 Limit values for concentrations of heavy metals in sewage sludge intended for agricultural use and in sludge-treated soils are in Annexes I A, I B and I C of the Directive.

-In the context of the revision process of the Sewage Sludge Directive it has been found that further information are urgently needed about the presence of emerging pollutants in the sewage sludge which could contaminate terrestrial and aquatic environment when the sludge is used in agriculture.
-Therefore the Commission has dedicated one of the FATE series monitoring projects (monitoring of the fate and impact of pollutants on the terrestrial/aquatic interface) to the sewage sludge.
+The Commission dedicated one of the FATE series monitoring projects (monitoring of the fate and impact of pollutants on the terrestrial/aquatic interface) to the sewage sludge in order to gather information about the presence of emerging pollutants in the sewage sludge which could contaminate terrestrial and aquatic environment when the sludge is used in agriculture.
 The goal of this exercise is to gain an European-wide snapshot on the occurrence and concentration levels of "classical" inorganic and organic contaminants such as heavy metals, PCBs, PCDD/Fs, and PAHs, but also on less investigated emerging compounds such as, for instance, brominated flame retardants, ingredients of personal care products, pharmaceuticals, some industrial chemicals, etc. in sewage sludge (FATE SEES) and treated bio-waste (FATE COMES).

-The DG ENV together with DG JRC has organized a workshop summarizing the results of FATE-SEES component which had place in Brussels on 6 June 2012.
+The DG ENV together with DG JRC organized a workshop summarizing the results of FATE-SEES component which was held in Brussels on 6 June 2012.
 The presentation of results was followed by presentation of some Member States experience when setting limits for contaminants in sewage sludge.

 See attached presentations from the workshop: